nathiepg/-Pico-y-Placa-Predictor/README.md

 This program let you know if your car can get on the road.

 Instructions:
 1 Introduce your license plate number.
-Only the number.
+Only the number, not the letters.
 2 Introduce the date.
 3 Introduce the time.
 4 Click on "CONSULTAR"